 6 Most Useful Emotional Regulation Skills for Adults

 Self-regulation is all about pausing between feeling and reactions – it encourages us to slow down for a bit and act after objectively evaluating a situation.
-For example, a student who yells at others and hits his friends for petty reasons surely has less emotional control than a child who, before hitting or yelling, tells the teacher about his problems.
+For example, a student who yells at others and hits their friends for petty reasons surely has less emotional control than a child who, before hitting or yelling, tells the teacher about their problems.

 Another huge aspect of emotional regulation is value engagement.
 When we react impulsively without paying much attention to what is going on inside, we might often deviate from our core values and act in a way that is opposite to them.
 With proper regulation and self-control, we gain the power to stay calm under pressure and prevent ourselves from acting against our core values and ethics.